worldbank/institutional-assessment-dashboard/code/ctf.md

     "tidyverse",
     "here",
     "skimr",
-    "labelled"
+    "labelled",
+    "tibble"
   )

 pacman::p_load(packages,
                character.only = TRUE)

+# import variable definitions
+db_variables <- read_rds(
+   here(
+    "..",
+    "data",
+    "final",
+    "db_variables.rds"
+  )
+)

+source(
+  here("vars-control.R")
+)
 ```

 ## Calculate global closeness to frontier

 Closeness to frontier (CTF) is global, meaning that we identify the worst and best performance in the full sample (all countries).
-For each indicator $i$, we compare the last available value of indicator $i$ with the worst and best
+For each indicator $i$, we compare the average value of indicator $i$ in the years of 2014-2019 with the worst and best
 performance for indicator $i$ among all countries and in the last $y$ years (2013 - most recent data).^[In [the doing business report](https://www.doingbusiness.org/content/dam/doingBusiness/media/Annual-Reports/English/DB17-Chapters/DB17-DTF-and-DBRankings.pdf) they consider the last 5 years, but here for some indicators we have shorter time series].